 An unemployed man was in his bed devising a plan to make money.
 He thought to himself, “I’ll get a job at the shoe factory.
 And after a month, I’ll use some of my earnings to buy ten chicks.
 And then those chicks will grow up and become adults, and they’ll lay eggs.
 And those eggs will hatch.
 And those chicks will grow up.
 And I’ll eventually have lots of hens producing eggs.
 And I’ll have enough money to buy a young lamb.
 The young lamb will grow up and have lambs, and they’ll have lambs, and I’ll end up having many lambs.
 Too many for me to tend to.
 I’ll have to go to Capital City and sell them.
 But when I get to the city border, they’ll say I have to pay customs to bring in the lambs.”

-As he though about this, the man grew enraged over the thought of having to pay taxes.
+As he though about this, the man grew enraged over the idea of having to pay taxes.
 He got out of bed, went to the home of the customs officer, and banged on the door.
-The customs officer answered, and the man began complaining, “I refuse to pay taxes for taking my lambs across the city border.”
+The customs officer answered, and the man began complaining, “I refuse to pay taxes for taking my lambs across the city border!”

 The customs officer said that he had to pay the taxes.
-The man responded by shouting, and soon they we this led to an intense shouting match between the two.
+The man responded by shouting, and soon this led to an intense shouting match between the two.

 As they fought, the customs officer said, “Let me ask you something.
-Just how many sheep do you have in your flock?”
+Just how many lambs do you have in your flock?”

-The man replied, “There is no flock.
-I don’t have any sheep yet.”
+“There is no flock.
+I don’t have any lambs yet.”

-Infuriated, the customs officer replied, “Then leave me alone, and don’t come to see me until you do have some sheep!”
+“Well then leave me alone, and don’t come to see me until you do have some lambs!”